Keyboard shortcuts

 Notes

-In other words, You point wwid at a target inside your project, and it resolves the associated externally-stored note.
+In other words, you point wwid at a target inside your project, and it resolves the associated externally-stored note.
 The storage is abstracted away; wwid instead provides tools to interact with the notes (like deletion, reading, editing), detailed in the commands section.

 Warning